 DURING THE CREATION of the 2nd book is when I started to feel burned out, and the story started to go sideways.
 I had a lot of characters, and a lot of events, much like the 1st book.
-However, the 2nd book suffered from what I realize now is a divergence in plot.
+However, the 2nd book suffered from what I realize now is a divergence in the plot.

 I WOULD TAKE detours in chapters to talk about totally unrelated characters and story points.
 They were just fun to write, but they stopped the story dead in its tracks because it took the focus off the primary goals.
 A few family members noted that they got bored during the chapters that didn’t focus on the main characters.
-But I finished it, and was proud of what I had accomplished, despite its round about story.
-It was until later that I learned about the importance of keeping a story on track.
+But I finished it, and was proud of what I had accomplished, despite its roundabout story.
+It wasn’t until later that I learned about the importance of keeping a story on track.

 HOWEVER, THE 2ND BOOK was important in that it is when I introduced one of the most important characters in the story.
 Her name was Rel Rel.

 THEN, DURING THE 3rd and final book, I lost my direction completely.
 Mostly because all the key main characters disappeared, and were no longer in the story (due to circumstances in the plot).
 The only character left was Rel Rel.
-At this time, she was only a side character, someone that never had the spot light.
+At this time, she was only a side character, someone that never had the spotlight.
 A character I never really fleshed out.
 It was at this time that I took a break from the novel.
 Something wasn’t working.

 I SPENT THE NEXT FEW YEARS trying to figure out what I wanted to do with my life.
-I worked at the post office for awhile.
+I worked at the post office for a while.
 I was also a Home school teacher for a bit, for my younger brother and sisters.
-My parents Home schooled me and my younger brother, and decided to do the same with my 3 younger siblings.
+My parents Homeschooled me and my younger brother and decided to do the same with my 3 younger siblings.